Inca Trail Availability & Permits 2026!

 - Salkantay Trek vs Inca Trail: Which is the Best Trek to Machu Picchu?

-- Inca Trail vs. Ausangate Trek
+- Inca Trail vs. Choquequirao Trail

-- The Inca Trail and Wiñay Wayna
+- Alternatives to the Inca Trail and Salkantay

-- Preparing for the Inca Trail
+- How to be prepared for the Inca Trail?

 What makes these trips different?